The Sagrado Galleria: Much More Than An Art Space In South La Phoenikera

 On Saturday, May 6, The Sagrado Galleria inaugurated its 7th show, Mujeres del Desierto.
 The one-of-a-kind exhibit celebrates the feminine spirit by featuring the work of 31 women from La Phoenikera, New Mexico and other states.
 According to Julia, this is a five-part experiential exhibit that involves art, art mentorship for youth, wellness, entrepreneurial spirit and city beautification.

-The Sagrado Galleria is located at 6437 S. Central Ave. in the South Side.
+The Sagrado Galleria is at 6437 S. Central Ave. in the South Side.
 You can check out upcoming events and visiting hours at TheSagrado.com.

 SHARE IT: